iamport-intl/portone-global-mcp-server/src/resources/docs/subscriptions/overview-subscription.md

 **On-Demand Services**: In this model, customers subscribe for access to services that are used on-demand, such as transportation, cloud storage, or fitness classes.
 The flexibility of on-demand subscriptions lets businesses tailor services to individual needs while creating a consistent revenue stream.

 **Maintenance or Support**: Many companies offer subscription-based maintenance or support services, such as IT support, system updates, or equipment servicing.
 This model ensures that customers have continuous access to assistance, while businesses can ensure steady revenue for ongoing support or service delivery.

-Updated7 months ago

-* * *

-Did this page help you?

-Yes

-No